EMDR Therapy for Trauma and PTSD - Professional Counseling Services

 Do the eye movements (or taps): While focusing on the memory, you follow the therapist's fingers moving back and forth across your vision, or they might tap your hands or shoulders.
 This is the Bilateral Stimulation.

-New connections: As you reprocess the memory, you might start to have new thoughts and insights about what happened.
+New connections: As you reprocess the memory, you might have new thoughts and insights about what happened.
 For example, someone who felt responsible for a car accident might realize it wasn't their fault.

 After EMDR: The memory is filed correctly in the "past events" section, so it doesn't trigger the same stress response anymore.